facebook/react-native-website/website/versioned_docs/version-0.47/sectionlist.md

 ### `keyExtractor`

 Used to extract a unique key for a given item at the specified index.
 Key is used for caching and as the react key to track item re-ordering.
-The default extractor checks item.key, then falls back to using the index, like react does.
+The default extractor checks `item.key`, then falls back to using the index, like react does.

 | Type                                  | Required |
 | ------------------------------------- | -------- |